Iowa State University

 In addition to faculty members at Iowa State University and at the University of Kentucky, researchers from other institutions may be engaged to fill specific needs as requested by center members.

-The use of classical chemical insecticides was a major contributing factor to the increase in agricultural productivity in the 20th century and insecticide application is still the primary management practice in use today for the majority of arthropod pests.
-However, the repeated application of chemicals invariably results in the development of resistance in the targeted pest, with more than 500 species of insects and mites recorded with insecticide resistance.
-As a result, chemicals that were effectively employed in the past are no longer useful against many pest species.
-The repeated use of any pest management tool, including transgenic plants expressing insect-specific toxins derived from Bacillus thuringiensis (Bt), will eventually lead to resistance.
-There is a pressing need to find new approaches to manage insecticide resistance to prolong the life of existing pesticides and to develop new tools to control pests that are resistant to current management approaches.
+The use of classical chemical insecticides was a major contributing factor to the increase in agricultural productivity in the 20th century, and insecticide application is still the primary management practice in use today for most arthropod pests.
+However, repeated application of chemicals almost invariably results in development of resistance in the targeted pest, with insecticide resistance already documented in more than 500 species of insects and mites.
+As a result, a wide variety of chemicals effectively employed in the past are no longer useful against many pest species.
+The repeated use of any pest management tool, including transgenic plants expressing insect-specific toxins derived from Bacillus thuringiensis (Bt), entails a very high risk of bringing about resistance.
+There is a pressing need to find new approaches to manage pests that are resistant to current management approaches.

 Methods and Tools

 Limitations associated with methodology or tools commonly restrict research required for the development or full exploitation of pest control strategies.
 For example, cell lines are often lacking for primary pest species, with existing cell lines offering limited benefit.
 In addition, novel tools such as nanoparticles are under investigation for the delivery of bioactives for pest control.